Daphne Oz Embraces Her ‘Mommy Tummy’ In White Bikini

 Health and wellness expert Daphne Oz embraced her “mommy tummy” in a new Instagram share where she was seen seated alongside her children on the beach.
 One of the former hosts of The Chew revealed that she did not always like her shape but has since realized that she should love the body she has and the health she enjoys.
-Daphne said in a lengthy caption that she almost didn’t share the slideshow of images because she did not like the way her stomach looked in them.
+Daphne said in a lengthy caption that she almost didn’t post the slideshow of images because she did not like the way her stomach looked in them.
 She then decided to post them in order to promote body positivity and self-love.

 She explained that she has spent a good majority of her life helping to squash negative thoughts about herself.
 In the caption, she shared that since joining the weight loss and management business Weight Watchers as a member, she has learned more about healthy eating and the triggers that push her to make food choices that might not be as healthy as some others.

-The 34-year-old media personality then explained that her “mommy tummy” helped give her four of her most precious gifts, her children with husband John Jovanovic.
+The 34-year-old media personality then explained that her “mommy tummy” helped give her four of her most precious gifts — her children with husband John Jovanovic.
 These include daughter Philomena, 6; son Jovan, 4; Domenica, 2; and Giovanna, or “Gigi,” who will turn 1 on August 14.
-She shared that these photos captured a sweet moment and no matter how she may currently feel about her shape in the sequence of images, she believes that in the future, she will love the pics and be thankful to have documented these precious moments.
+She said that these photos captured a sweet moment and no matter how she may currently feel about her shape in the sequence of images, she believes that in the future, she will love the pics and be thankful to have documented these precious moments.

 View this post on Instagram